suvankar-d/Impact-of-CBDC-on-Macroeconomic-Variables-A-Panel-Data-Analysis-2005-2025/README.md

 - `CBDC_Analysis.do` — data setup, panel declaration, diagnostics, regressions and Hausman tests.
 - `CBDC_Graphs.do` — graph-generation commands only.

-The exact raw dataset was **not included in the two supplied materials**, so the code uses placeholder import/setup sections that should be connected to the original `.dta`, `.csv`, or Excel dataset before execution.

 ## References